-Teachers record the assessments results in their chronicle (day book).
-Then after recording the results they save them on SEQTA ( the college system ) .
-The results are shared with Mrs Nada and Mrs Shehata for analysis.
+Teachers record the assessments results in their chronicle (daybook).
+Then after recording the results they save them on SEQTA (the college system) .
+The results are shared with the Head of Primary.

 Students Monitoring Process

 Monitoring the students' progress and analysing their results to cater for all students in the Primary school is vital.
 Therefore, the process below is followed: